Gaming Is Becoming Accessible, But We Need To Keep Asking For More

 Advertisement

 Putting your disability in front of a live audience that might not understand how to discuss or respond to disabilities can present challenges, as well.
 “There’s a barrier to the way that society perceives disability, in that they think it’s all or nothing.
-They think that someone who is in a wheelchair has to always be in a wheelchair a hundred percent of the time,” says Lorelei.
+They think that someone who is in a wheelchair has to always be in a wheelchair a hundred percent of the time,” says LittleNavi.
 “People will log into someone’s stream who is low-vision, see them read something with their eyes, and start saying others are ‘faking’ their disability or using it to get attention.”

 On the flip side, some people will look at streamers with disabilities as “inspiration porn,” a term coined in 2012 by disability rights activist Stella Young, celebrating them solely on the basis of their disability in an objectifying manner.
 And that can be exhausting in other ways.
-“People will come into my stream and say it is inspiring that I play video games,” Lorelei says.
+“People will come into my stream and say it is inspiring that I play video games,” LittleNavi says.
 “Is it?
 Tell me I am inspiring because I am talented at something, because I volunteer on boards and committees, because of the advocacy work I do — but don’t tell me I am inspiring for being in a wheelchair, for simply existing.”

 As discourse around accessibility in gaming continues to grow, the vision of a more accessible gaming industry becomes clearer and clearer.
 “I want more legislation on accessibility,” says digital content producer Erin Hawley, or GeekyGimp, referring to protections like the Twenty-First Century Communications and Video Accessibility Act which requires accessible communication services in video games.
 “I want to see a director of accessibility on every staff that’s big enough to have one,” says Jay, a streamer, editor, and cosplayer who streams under the name ThatJayJustice.
 “If you are making triple-A games, where is your accessibility director?
 Who are they?
 What is their name?”

-Intersectionality must be a guiding principle of every gaming company and corporation, as well, Lorelei says.
+Intersectionality must be a guiding principle of every gaming company and corporation, as well, LittleNavi says.
 “From square one, having a focus on diversity, equity, and inclusion — not only in hiring practices, but also in the ways that we design games and represent characters in games — will be a big first step that things will naturally build from.”
 What’s most needed though is a cultural shift in the larger gaming community that requires every gamer, disabled or not, to rally for change.
 “If an inclusive game with equal representation that is accessible to the vast majority of people is what most people want, that is the game we are going to get,” Emma says.
 “But we need to ask for it, and not just those who are affected by it.”

 Advertisement